Primogeniture: Male-preference (cognatic) primogeniture

+A similar system was practised in many of the kingdoms of the Indian subcontinent from the Middle Ages to the Indian independence movement.
+In many of these kingdoms, adoption was allowed from a relative if a monarch did not have children, and the adopted child could succeed to the throne at the death of the monarch.
+(Shahu I adopted Rajaram II who ruled as king and he in turn adopted Shahu II who ruled as the next king.
+Princess Bharani Thirunal Parvathy Bayi, the mother of the reigning Queen Gowri Lakshmi Bayi of Travancore, had been adopted).
+Often, the wife or mother of a childless king were allowed to succeed to the throne as well and allowed to rule as queen regnants in their own right, until their death, after which the throne passed to the next closest relative.
+An early example of this is Queen Didda of Kashmir, who ascended the throne of Kashmir in 980 CE after the death of her grandson and ruled until 1003 CE.
+Another example is Qudsia Begum who became the Nawab of Bhopal in 1819 CE after the death of her husband and ruled until 1837 CE.
+Other famous queens include Rudrama Devi, Keladi Chennamma, Ahilyabai Holkar, Velu Nachiyar and Gowri Lakshmi Bayi.
+Razia Sultana was a rare example of a queen who succeeded her father even when her brothers were alive.
+She was the reigning queen of the Delhi Sultanate from 1236 to 1240 CE.

-Male-preference primogeniture is currently practised in succession to the thrones of Monaco and Spain (since before 1700 and since 1830).
+Male-preference primogeniture is currently practised in succession to the thrones of Monaco (since 1454) and Spain (before 1700 and since 1830).

-With respect to hereditary titles, it is usually the rule for Scotland and baronies by writ in the United Kingdom, but baronies by writ go into abeyance when the last male titleholder dies leaving more than one surviving sister or more than one descendant in the legitimate female line of the original titleholder.

 Matrilineal primogeniture

 Matrilineal primogeniture is a form of succession in which the eldest female child inherits the throne, to the exclusion of males.

 The Rain Queen of the Balobedu nation has been cited as an example of matrilineal primogeniture.
 Since 1800, the Balobedu Royal Council has appointed only female descendants to the queenship.
 The position has been unoccupied and stewarded by a regent since the death of Makobo Modjadji, the most recent Rain Queen, in 2005.
 The Balobedu Royal Council has not published information concerning its succession norms, but among the Limpopo tribe, it was widely expected that the late Rain Queen's daughter, Masalanabo, would succeed to the queenship upon turning 18.
 A ceremony to celebrate her anticipated queenship was officially held in 2018.
 In May 2021, however, the Royal Council announced that Masalanabo would instead be appointed khadi-kholo (great aunt).
-The late queen's son, Lekukela was installed in October 2022, becoming the first Rain King since the 18th century.
+The late queen's son, Lekukela was installed in October 2022, becoming the first Rain King since the 18th century; the matter remains legally contested.